Gingers & Heliconias

-With plenty of overhead shading, this picturesque, winding path-way leads visitors through Zingiber alley where the featured plants, gingers and heliconias, provide a dramatic splash of color.
+With plenty of shading overhead, this picturesque, narrow and winding pathway leads visitors through Zingiber Alley where the star attractions, Gingers & Heliconias, provide a dramatic splash of color.

 At last count, nearly 50 varieties of ginger and heliconias could be identified within the alley area.

 These showy plants are iconic symbols of the tropics and they make an ideal backdrop for that picture-perfect selfie photo.

 Zingiber Alley – Supporting Cast

 Elephant-foot yam – Normally on display are the very large, distinctly prominent leaves of the Amorphophallus paeifolius, aka the elephant-foot yam.
 Rhizomes of this plant are popular as a vegetable in various cuisines in India and Southeast Asia.